 A Blow to Their Fragile Self-Esteem

 Narcissists struggle with processing emotions in general.
 The idea of you moving on is something completely foreign to them.
 Narcissists possess fragile self-esteem.
 Replacement serves as a direct assault on their sense of worth.
 They struggle to understand how someone they deemed inferior could have the courage to move away from them.
-When you move on it challenges their distorted perception of themselves.
-You finding clarity to let go exposes the cracks in their fragile self-image.
+When you move on, it challenges their distorted perception of themselves.
+You find clarity to let go, exposing the cracks in their fragile self-image.

 Narcissists Fear Being Forgotten